hpcloud/stackato-service-couchdb/README.md

 You will need to parse the `$VCAP_SERVICES` or `$COUCHDB_URL` (if available) environment variables.

-Below is a PHP example:
+Below is an example in PHP:

     $services = getenv("VCAP_SERVICES");
     $services_json = json_decode($services,true);